UP2018781/Coursework22/README.md

 ### pages

 All statically served to the clients, not sure if this is the best way to do it, may impliment server side page changing later but for now this works.
+Admin is currently statically served but this needs to be changed when login becomes implemented

 ### casing